drsalonsogil/QM_eMMa/README.md

 > **Naming:** the project/manuscript name is **QM_eMMa**; the repository,
 > Python package and command-line tools use the lowercase name `qm_emma`.

+> **Repository logo on GitHub:** this logo is displayed at the top of the README.
+GitHub does not allow repository files to modify the page header itself, but the same image can also be set manually as the repository **Social preview** in **Settings → General** if you want it to appear in link previews and repository metadata cards.

 ## Repository layout

 ```text